sweirich/challenge/debruijn/debruijn1.md

 NOTES

-[1]: Occaisionally, we can work in a setting where we don't need to worry about one or tw of these issues.
+[1]: Occasionally, we can work in a setting where we don't need to worry about one or tw of these issues.
 For example, if we only need to model a small-step operational semantics for closed terms, we don't need to worry about variable capture during substitution and can ignore (2).
 Alternatively, if we use a locally-nameless representation, we never substitute into terms with free variables, so we can ignore (3).

 [2]: We could also use generic programming to automatically derive the definition of `subst`, using techniques such as in the `Unbound` library.*